 Even if you’ve only made one batch of soap, it’s always better to label it.
 Mark the date you set them on the shelf and also which soap it is.
 It could be a batch number or simply the recipe name.

-The time you leave your soap to cure is dependent on the oils and water content of your recipe.
-Four weeks is a good enough time for the majority of cold-process soap recipes.
-In hot process soap making, some of the water in the recipe will evaporate off in the cooking process.
+4-6 weeks.
+That’s the easiest answer.
+But it depends on the oils and water content of your recipe.
+4 weeks is a good enough time for the majority of cold process soap recipes.
+In hot process, some of the water in the recipe will evaporate off in the cooking process.
 Not all though.
-That’s why hot process soap needs to be cured for 1-3 weeks.
+That’s why hot process soap needs to be cured for 3 to 4 weeks as well.